cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 - _Rationale:_ Helps warn users about the risks of opening a suspicious attachment.
 - _Last Modified:_ September 8, 2023
-- Notes
-  - Agencies and Organizations can choose whether to send email to spam or quarantine
-  - Applies to Policies 5.1 - 5.3
+- _Note:_ Agencies and Organizations can choose whether to send email to spam or quarantine.
+Applies to Policies 5.1 - 5.3.

 - MITRE ATT&CK TTP Mapping
   - [T1566: Phishing](https://attack.mitre.org/techniques/T1566/)